Goals-based planning

 However, for high-net-worth individuals, gifting QCDs from an individual retirement account (IRA) may not even be an option (one has to be at least 70½ to make a QCD) and even if it is, it constitutes but one way to enhance the tax efficiency of charitable donations.

-Another, often more effective method for individuals who itemize deductions, is to gift appreciated securities held for more than one year.
+Another, often more effective method for individuals who itemize deductions, is to gift publicly traded appreciated securities held for more than one year.

-Here’s how to know which strategy best fits your circumstances.
+Here are some ways to evaluate which strategy best fits your circumstances.

 Donating publicly traded stocks—especially if the basis is very low relative to market value at the time of the gift—is generally the most tax-efficient donation method available.
 Consider the following:

-When gifting qualified appreciated stock, which is a stock held long-term (typically, more than one year), you would not only get an income tax deduction based on the fair market value of the donated asset, but would also not have to pay capital gains tax on that asset’s unrealized appreciation.
+When gifting publicly traded appreciated stock held long-term (typically, more than one year), you would not only be eligible for an income tax deduction based on the fair market value of the donated asset, but would also not have to pay capital gains tax on that asset’s unrealized appreciation.
+However, that deduction could be reduced by two new limitations introduced by the One Big Beautiful Bill Act (OBBBA) and effective starting January 1, 2026:

 Case study example

-A couple in the highest tax bracket making a cash gift of $100,000 would enjoy a tax savings of up to $37,000 (compared with making no gift at all).
-However, if they were to make a similarly valued gift ($100,000) with qualified appreciated stock that has a basis of $50,000, the tax savings would increase by up to $11,900.
+In 2026, a couple in the highest tax bracket with $1 million AGI making a cash gift of $100,000 would enjoy a tax savings of up to $33,250 (compared with making no gift at all).2 However, if they were to make a similarly valued gift ($100,000) with publicly traded appreciated stock held long-term that has a basis of $50,000, the tax savings could increase by up to $11,900.

 Moreover, donations of even modestly appreciated securities can be more beneficial than other forms of gifting.

-Thanks to widespread coverage in the financial press, QCDs have become very popular with retirees as a systematic way to donate directly from IRAs, potentially reducing taxable required minimum distributions (RMDs).2
+Thanks to widespread coverage in the financial press, QCDs have also become a popular strategy with retirees as a systematic way to donate directly from IRAs, potentially reducing taxable required minimum distributions (RMDs).3

-For those over the age of 70½, QCDs are also an attractive way to fund charitable goals, provided: these distributions come directly from IRA assets; are limited to $108,000 in 2025 (adjusted annually for inflation); and go directly to a public charitable organization.
+For those over the age of 70½, QCDs are an attractive way to fund charitable goals, provided: these distributions come directly from IRA assets; are limited to $111,000 in 2026 (adjusted annually for inflation); and go directly to a public charitable organization.
 They cannot be directed to DAFs or private foundations.

 QCDs offer these benefits: